mechanomi/img-mm/README.md

 ### Match enhancements

-- [ ] Add options to CLI script to specify how many images to put in a match
+- [ ] Add options to specify how many images to put in a match
+- [ ] Add options to convert rank to standard five-star rating metadata (logarithmic?) so files can be sorted in other apps
+- [ ] Add options to write metadata to filename (append) so files can be sorted in file manager

 ### Interface enchainments